Holiday Outlook 2021

 Almost 60% of consumers told us they are concerned about the lingering effects of the pandemic and variants.
 A smaller group (slightly over 40%) is concerned that inflation worries might crimp holiday spending.
 Meanwhile, inflation is already showing signs of cooling off.

-Regardless of these external factors, consumers are optimistic about holiday activities this year: shopping, travel, entertainment.
-They are primed to spend more than they did last year — as well as more than they did in pre-pandemic 2019.
+Regardless of these external factors, consumers are optimistic about holiday activities this year, including shopping, travel and entertainment.
+They are primed to spend more than they did last year—as well as more than they did in pre-pandemic 2019.
 High-income households are particularly ready, having boosted their savings over the last several months.

 Consumers are clear about their intentions to support brands they can believe in, especially younger consumers who seek social and environmental information about their favorite brands on social media.
 Monitoring public-health data, consumer-facing companies are adjusting their omnichannel strategies to serve customers with whatever combination of online and in-store shopping they prefer this holiday.